 Radar services operating above 2700 MHz

 The impact of MCA system operating in 2500-2690 MHz band on radar system above 2700 MHz band was assessed.
 This analysis assumes radar performance parameters identical to ECC Report 174 [4].
-Table 31Table 24 and Table 32Table 25 present the results of the compatibility studies with adjacent band RAS and radar services.
+Table 31 and Table 32 present the results of the compatibility studies with adjacent band radar services.

 Table 31: Power Spectral Density at victim receiver (radar) from 3000 m to 10000 m